YibinLong/CollabCanvas/TASK_LIST.md

 **TDD Step:** ✅ MAKE TESTS PASS

 **Tasks:**
-- Implement multi-selection (shift+click, drag rectangle to select multiple)
+- Implement multi-selection
 - Add layer reordering (bring to front, send to back)
-- Implement shape locking/unlocking
-- Add alignment tools (align left, center, right, top, middle, bottom)
-- Add distribution tools (distribute horizontally/vertically)
-- Implement keyboard shortcuts (delete, copy, paste, undo/redo basics)
+- Implement delete keyboard shortcut
 - **Run tests from PR #8 - all should pass**

 **Why:** (TDD) Implement advanced features to pass all tests from PR #8.